Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 <!-- The plugin can be found here on the Maven repository. -->

+## Usage

+This Maven plugin can be used to allow Contrast to discover vulnerabilities in your application during your integration or verification tests.

+## Goals

+* `install`: installs a Contrast Java agent to your local project
+* `verify`: checks for new vulnerabilities in your web application.

 ## Configuration

 The table below shows all the parameters for the plugin.
 These settings are for connecting to Contrast and filtering your vulnerabilities.